reenatoteixeira/dio-instagram-login-page/README.md

-# Página de login do Instagram.
+# Instagram's Login Page

- Recriação da página de login do Instagram feita para o projeto da Digital Innovation One.
+ Recreating the Instagram's Login Page for a Digital Innovation One project.